 Can any future child find out who their egg donor is?

 Yes.
-Any child who has been conceived as a result of you donating eggs will have the legal right to contact the HFEA for identifying information about you when they turn 18.
+Any child who has been conceived as a result of egg donation in the UK will have the legal right to contact the HFEA for identifying information about you when they turn 18.
 They will however be unable to trace you independently, needing to apply to the HFEA for the release of any information.
 Should this happen you would be given written notice informing you of their request, and then offered counselling to discuss the implications, before any details about you are released.

 While some donors are unduly concerned about this and worry that they will be ‘tracked’ or ‘pursued’ later on in life, it is considered to be in the best interests of a child that they have the right to know about their identity.
 The purpose of this register is not so that the child can become part of your life or form a relationship with you, but so they can have access to important genetic information should they need it.